andyl/uber_gen/notes/guided_refactoring.md

 ## Guided Refactoring

-Each playbook and helper function:
+Each playbook:
-- emits a guide
+- emits a document fragment
-- emits a validation test result
+- emits a validation test

+Document fragments are assembled into an overall guide.

-The guide is written in markdown with embedded tags.
+The doc is written in markdown with embedded tags.

-A default guide is auto-generated from the helper tasks.
+A default doc is auto-generated from the playbooks.

-There is a mix task to serve the guide on the local machine.
+There is a mix task to serve the doc on the local machine.

-The ugen server detects filesystem changes and dynamically updates the web page (LiveView).
+The ugen server detects filesystem changes and dynamically updates the web page (using LiveView).

 There are server plugins for common editors: emacs, vim, vscode.

 With plugins: the server auto-opens the correct page in the editor.

-When embedding sub-playbooks: make the sub-guides over-ridable.
+When embedding sub-playbooks: make the sub-docs over-ridable.

-Add a command to export guides in various formats:
+Add a command to export docs in various formats:
 - static HTML
 - PDF
 - dynamically served

 Mix commands:
+- mix ugen.build <playbook>   # write markdown to stdout
-- mix ugen.guide
+- mix ugen.server <playbook>  # start a webserver / file-listener

 Questions:
 - how to structure navigation for web pages?
-- collapse 'playbook' and 'helper module'? (root playbook / leaf playbook)
+- how to detect loops in pipeline?

+Playbook / Helper
+- Playbook / Helper collapsed into Playbooks
+- Playbooks can omit the `run` function for leaf operation
+- Helper functions can still be used - w/o Doc or Test

-A 'playbook' behavior:
+A 'playbook' behavior - macros:

+- run(cmd_line_opts)                    # call from Mix (optional)
+- help(cmd_line_opts)                   # Mix help
-- run(context, opts) -> new_context
+- call(context, opts)  -> new_context   # execute pipeline until fail
-- guide(context, opts) -> text
+- doc(context, opts)   -> text          # generate documentation
-- test(context, opts) -> condition
+- test(context, opts)  -> condition     # run test

+GenStruct:
+- mode: :dry_run, :build, :test

 Notes:
-- `guide` and `test` are invoked during `run`
+- `doc` and `test` are invoked during `run`
-- `guide` and `test` save results in the `new_context`
+- `doc` and `test` save results in the `new_context`
-- `guide` can be over-ridden in parent playbooks
+- `doc` can be over-ridden in parent playbooks
-- guide templates can be stored in `priv/playbooks/<playbook>/guide`
+- doc templates can be stored in `priv/playbooks/<playbook>/doc`

 Example playbook:

     defmodule RenameProject do
+      use UberGen.Playbook

-      def run(ctx, opts) do
+      run(cmd_line_opts) do
       end

-      def guide(ctx, opts) do
+      help(cmd_line_opts) do
       end

+      call(ctx, opts) do
       end

+      doc(ctx, opts) do
+      end

+      test(ctx, opts) do
+      end
+    end

+If guided refactoring works, then we can build it directly, and add code-refactoring helpers over time.